-i Halli lacy recillician
+I HAIH

-Course - Lect.
+Course Lect.
 Lab Course

 Number Course Title Hrs.
 Hrs.
 Cr.

-First Seme ester
+First Seme ster

 AST 117 Keyboarding for

 Computer Usage 1 0 1

 HIM 113 Medical Terminology &

 Disease Processes I 3 0 3

 HLT 250 General Pharmacology 3 0 3

 HLT 261 Basic Pharmacy I 3 0 3

 MTH 120 Introduction to Mathematics 3 0 3

 Suggested Credits & Hours for Semester 13 0 13

 Second Ser mester

 HLT 262 Basic Pharmacy II 3 0 3

 HLT 290 Coordinated Internship in

 Pharmacy Technician 1 6 4

 ITE 115 Introduction to Computer

 Applications & Concepts 3 0 3

 PSY 120 Human Relations 3 0 3

 Suggested Credits & Hours for Semester 10 6 13

 Total 23 6 26

-A comprehensive Criminal Background Check for criminal history and sex offender crimes against minors, a drug screen, and a medical examination is required for entrance into clinical agencies.
+A comprehensive Criminal Background Check, for criminal history and sex offender crimes against minors, and a drug screen are required for entrance into clinical agencies.
 Students with convictions or a positive drug screen may be prohibited from clinical practice and may not be able to complete the clinical portion of the program.
-Cost for criminal backgound checks, drug testing, and medical examination will be the responsibility of the student.
+Costs for criminal backgound checks and drug testing will be the responsibility of the student.